 How Do I Get Involved?

-Take a look around the site, explore some recent posts, and check out an e-course or two.
+Take a look around the site, explore some recent posts, and check out a course or two.
 Reach out if you’d like to try coaching, and subscribe via Patreon for additional content, tailored feedback, and community support.